Costco Chicken Flautas (Organic) + Extra Crispy Recipe!

 Costco Flautas Air Fryer Instructions

-I personally prefer the air fryer or the microwave or oven baking most foods from Costco.
+I personally prefer the air fryer to the microwave or oven baking most foods from Costco.

 Here is how I cooked them in the air fryer: